Privacy Policy

 1. Our Commitment to Your Privacy

-PipeAlignᵀᴹ ("we", "us", "our") is committed to protecting and respecting your privacy.
-PipeAlign is a trading name of LearningCues Media Ltd. This policy explains how we collect, use, and safeguard the personal data you provide to us when you use our website (PipeAlign.co.uk) and our strategic intelligence services ("Service"), in compliance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+PipeAlign™ ("we", "us", "our") is committed to protecting and respecting your privacy.
+PipeAlign is a trading name of LearningCues Media Ltd. This policy explains what personal data we collect, how we use it, and how we keep it safe when you use our website (PipeAlign.co.uk) and our strategic intelligence services ("Services"), in compliance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 2. Who We Are (The Data Controller)